Snater/CLNDR2/README.md

 This causes the calendar's next and previous buttons to only work within this date range.
 When they become disabled they will have the class `inactive` applied to them, which can be used to make them appear disabled.

 The days in the grid that are outside the range will also have the `inactive` class applied.
-Therefore, the click callbacks provided to the `clickEvents` option should check whether or not a day has the class `inactive` applied:
+Therefore, the click callbacks provided to relevant `on` callbacks should check whether a day has the class `inactive` applied:

 ```typescript
 new Clndr(container, {